c27gc/NeuralNetworks-academic-purpose-/README.md

 # NeuralNetworks
 (Prototype in development).
-Framework for the development of applications based on neural networks
+Orion is an emulation of Keras based on Theano.
+Orion has academic purposes, in particular it aims to instruct in neural network modeling with python.